Confluent Hasse diagrams: Preliminaries

 \subsection{Posets and Lattices}

+Here we review some basic definitions and notation concerning posets and lattices.
+For more, see e.g.~\cite{Birkhoff1967,t-cpos-92}.
 A partially ordered set (partial order, or poset) $P = (V, \leq)$ is a set $V$ with a reflexive, antisymmetric, and transitive binary relation $\leq$.
 We adopt the convention that $n = |V|$ unless otherwise stated.
 We also use $a < b$ to denote that $a \leq b$ and $a \neq b$.
 We say that $a$ \emph{covers} $b$ in $P$ if $b < a$ and $\nexists x \in P \mbox{ such that } b < x < a$.
 Elements $a,b \in P$ are \emph{comparable} if $a \leq b$ or $b \leq a$; otherwise, we write $a || b$ to indicate that they are \emph{incomparable}.
 A \emph{total order} or \emph{linear order} is a partial order in which every pair of elements in $P$ is comparable.
 If $R$ is a set of linear orders $R_i$, we can define a poset $P$ as the intersection of $R$: that is, $a \leq b$ in $P$ if and only if $a \leq b$ in every linear order $R_i$.
 If $P$ can be defined from $R$ in this way, then $R$ is called a \emph{realizer} of $P$.
 Every partial order $P$ has a realizer; the \emph{dimension} $\dim(P)$ is the smallest number of linear orders in a realizer of~$P$.

 If $X \subseteq P$ is any subset of $P$, then an element $a \in P$ is called a \emph{lower bound} of $X$ if it is less than or equal to every element of $X$.
 Similarly, an element $b$ is called an \emph{upper bound} of $X$ if it is greater than or equal to every element of $X$.
 If $X$ has a lower bound~$a$ that belongs to $X$ itself, then $a$ is the (unique) \emph{least element} in $X$, and similarly if $X$ has an upper bound~$b$ that belongs to~$X$ then $b$ is the (unique) \emph{greatest element} in~$X$.
 If the set $A$ of lower bounds of $X$ has a greatest element~$a$, then $a$ is the \emph{greatest lower bound} or \emph{infimum} of $X$, and similarly if the set $B$ of upper bounds of~$X$ has a lowest element $b$ then $b$ is the \emph{least upper bound} or \emph{supremum} of~$X$.
 If $P$ itself has an infimum or a supremum, these elements are typically denoted by $0$~and~$1$ respectively.
 If $P$ contains both an infimum and a supremum, it is said to be \emph{bounded}.